10 Proven Steps to LinkedIn Ads Success in 2023

 And here’s another example, but with links directly beneath the ad copy:

-Pay-per-click advertising isn’t new — in fact, a report by CallRail shows 78% of law firms already use paid search to drive growth.
+Pay-per-click advertising isn’t new — in fact, a report by CallRail shows that 78% of law firms already use paid search to drive growth.
 But 82% say the ROI isn’t worth it.
 No surprise, given that only 13% generate leads from their campaigns(!).

 However, the issue isn’t the medium — it’s the campaigns.